-Dental professionals can find themselves in the public eye for a variety of reasons, and in these circumstances might be concerned if anything published about them or their practice is not accurate or is misleading.
+Dental professionals can find themselves in the public eye for a variety of reasons, and might be concerned if anything published about them or their practice is not accurate or is misleading.

 The offending information may have been published in the press, online or in another public place or document.

 If members find their clinical practice is misrepresented in media reports, it may be possible to seek a correction, clarification and/or apology from the newspaper or broadcaster directly.
 It will be necessary to consider patient confidentiality and the fact that as part of any correction, the offending part of the initial report is usually repeated.

 With a dedicated press and media team on hand to support members with these types of enquiries, we can advise about this and on the best approaches to take with local and national newspapers, most of which have readers' editors.

 If an attempt to correct misleading information is unsuccessful, the DDU can help with a complaint to the IPSO or, where broadcast media is concerned, Ofcom.
 Our dento-legal advisers and press officers are happy to advise members who feel they have been misrepresented in the media.

 Sometimes, members ask if the DDU would support them in a defamation action in the courts.
 The law of defamation is complex, and actions can be lengthy.

 Put simply, defamation can arise where a false statement is made that lowers a reputation in the view of right-thinking people and its publication has caused or is likely to cause serious harm to the reputation of the claimant.